The 2023 Tennessee Writing Workshop is a one-day Live Online Conference on June 2-3, 2023. Registration for 2023 is now live.

 We will spell out details below in terms of what that means, but if you’ve never attended an online writers conference, the important and immediate things to know are 1) this will be great and easy, and 2) this will not eliminate any aspect of the event, so you will still get every part of the event that you would find in an in-person conference (and more).
 We will still have great classes teaching you how to get published, one-on-one video/phone pitches with agents, and helpful critiques.
-In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about, such as TONS of literary agents to pitch one-on-one virtually (we’re at 15+ and growing), and FREE additional bonus classes.
+In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about, such as TONS of literary agents to pitch one-on-one virtually (expected to be 25-40), and FREE additional bonus classes.
 More on that below.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

 What do attendees have to do right now: Nothing right now.
 If you’ve signed up, that is the key step.
 Just read through this email whenever you like so you understand how the day will work.
 That’s it.
 We will continue to stay in touch all the way through June 2-3.
 As always, we are happy to answer any questions.
 Although we are switching the event from one day to two, do not worry.
 If you cannot attend any classes, they are all recorded and sent out to you afterward.

 We have tons of new agents to pitch!
 Because the event is now virtual, agents from all over have joined the event (and many will continue to join).
 We expect 25-40 agents at the event, and you can pitch as many as you like.
 See all participating agents here.

 Are we still accepting new attendees for the online events?
 Yes.
 Thank you for any word-spreading you do.
 People who want to register can contact Brian Klems, co-coordinator, at WDWconference@gmail.com.
 Payment is by check or credit card or PayPal.